malikdawar/NoteRecognition/README.md

 # NoteRecognition
-NoteRecognition in Andoid Using OpenCV
+NoteRecognition in Andoid Using OpenCV and OCR